Anna Goodman Hertzberg: Early life and education

 Anna Goodman was born in New York City on January 24, 1864, the daughter of Solomon Goodman and Gertha Gratz Goodman.
 She attended the New York Conservatory of Music and was trained as a pianist under Sebastian Bach Mills.

 Career

-In 1901 she founded the Tuesday Musical Club in her home, with her sister Jenny Sachs and several other women, to play chamber music together and promote cultural events.
+In 1901 she founded the Tuesday Musical Club in her home in San Antonio, Texas, with her sister Jenny Sachs and several other women, to play chamber music together and promote cultural events.
 She was also founding president of the San Antonio chapter of the National Council of Jewish Women, organizer and president of the San Antonio Symphony Society, president of the Texas Free Kindergarten Association, and chair of the Texas committee for the Panama–Pacific International Exposition.
 From 1911 to 1913, she was president of the Texas Federation of Women's Clubs.
 She oversaw the opening of a night school for immigrant workers in the city in 1907, and sewing classes for young women.
 She was active in the city's "Battle of Flowers" parades for several years.

 In 1909, before Texas women could legally vote, Hertzberg became the first woman elected to the school board in San Antonio.